 “How to lead like a woman?
 Be the woman you needed as a girl”

-It’s 2018 and we still live in a male-dominated society.
+It’s the 21st century and we still live in a male-dominated society.
 Although there has been many efforts and advancement for women around the world, we are still years away from closing the gender gap globally.

 217 years to be exact, according to the World Economic Forum.